 Violinist Emily Switzer is a 2019 graduate of the Yale School of Music and 2017 graduate of Yale University.
 Former co-concertmaster of the Yale Symphony Orchestra, she is a winner of the 2015 Friends of Music Recital Competition, the 2016 William Waite Competition and a recipient of the 2016 Sharp Prize for Music.
 She has performed with numerous orchestras including the Colorado Symphony Orchestra, Lakewood Symphony, Denver Philharmonic, Littleton Symphony and Yale Symphony Orchestra.
 In January 2022, she performed with the Yale Philharmonia as a winner of the 2019 Woolsey Concerto Competition.
 Switzer joined the second violin section of the Minnesota Orchestra in September 2019.

-Violist Sarah Switzer joined the Minnesota Orchestra in September 2022.
+Violist Sarah Switzer joined the Minnesota Orchestra in September 2022 and steps into the role of acting assistant principal viola at the beginning of the Orchestra’s 2023-24 season.
 She earned her master’s degree from Rice University’s Shepherd School of Music as a student of Ivo-Jan van der Werff.
 She holds a bachelor’s degree in the History of Art from Yale University, where she studied with Wendy Sharp.
 Recipient of the Yale Wrexham Prize for Music, the T. Whitney Blake Prize and the Sharp Prize for Music, Switzer served as principal viola of the Yale Symphony Orchestra and performed Béla Bartók’s Viola Concerto with the symphony orchestra in 2018 as a winner of the William Waite Concerto Competition.
 Her undergraduate thesis on French medieval manuscript illumination earned her the A. Conger Goodyear Fine Arts Award in 2019.

 Laura Sewell enjoys an active and varied musical career and has distinguished herself as a highly respected chamber musician.
 She was the founding cellist of the award-winning Lark Quartet which, during her tenure, won the Bronze Medal at the Banff International String Quartet Competition and served as the Juilliard String Quartet’s teaching assistants at the Juilliard School.
 Two decades later, she was the cellist of the acclaimed Artaria String Quartet from 2007 to 2016.
 She plays as a substitute cellist with the Minnesota Orchestra and performs with the Twin Cities-based Isles Ensemble.